dogbiscuituk2/Quintics/README.md

     y = x^5 + ax^4 + bx^3 + cx^2 + dx + e = 0,

 is to eliminate the _quartic_ or _x^4_ term.
-The code in "scene.py" uses animated algebra _(see video)_ to illustrate how this is done using a linear Tschirnhaus Transformation
-_(see Adamchik et al)_, specifically this one:
+This code uses animated algebra _(see video)_ to illustrate how this is done using a linear Tschirnhaus Transformation _(see Adamchik et al)_, specifically this one:

     x = z + h.